nortikin/sverchok/README.md

   - rotation angles
   - matrices (user-friendly rotation-scale-location transformations)

-Version 0.2.8 comes with more than 100 nodes to help create and manipulate geometry.
+Comes with more than 100 nodes to help create and manipulate geometry.
 Combining these nodes will allow you to:

   - do parametric constructions
   - easily change parameters with sliders and formulas